VitD3 Supplementation in Patients With Multiple Myeloma

 EVALUATION OF CHOLECALCIFEROL (VitD3) MAINTENANCE SUPPLEMENTATION IN PATIENTS WITH MULTIPLE MYELOMA (MM) UNDERGOING TRANSPLANTATION AND IN COMBINATION WITH LENALIDOMIDE MAINTENANCE

 The goal of this clinical trial is to evaluate post-transplant immune reconstitution and lymphocyte recovery as well as the 3-year progression-free survival of patients with multiple myeloma in two treatment arms.
-One arm will receive lenalidomide and an intensified regimen of maintenance VitD, and the other arm will receive lenalidomide and a therapeutic regimen of VitD.
+One arm will receive Maintenance Vitamin D and the other arm will receive no maintenance Vitamin D prior to ASCT.
+Post ASCT arm 1 will have lenalidomide and maintenance VitD, and arm 2 will receive lenalidomide and no maintenance VitD.
 This clinical trial will also evaluate the overall response rate and survival for both treatment arms.

 Study Overview